 Advisor to the Board

-Claude has an MA in International Community Development from Hebrew University of Jerusalem and an undergraduate degree from National University of Rwanda.
-Claude is pleased to serve as an Advisor to the Hands of Mother's International Board of Directors as he had witnessed firsthand the power of mothers to transform their families and communities.
+Claude has an MA in International Community Development from Hebrew University of Jerusalem in Israel and an undergraduate degree from National University of Rwanda.
+Claude is pleased to serve as an Advisor to the Hands of Mothers as he had witnessed firsthand the power of mothers to transform their families and communities.

 Board of Directors